-B Corp and Fairtrade – how these two world-leading certifications work together for a fairer world
+How B Corp and Fairtrade certifications are creating a fairer world together

 All’s fair in love and trade — about Fairtrade certification

 Changing the way trade works by putting farmers and workers first for over 30 years, Fairtrade International is an independent non-profit organisation dedicated to creating a fair and sustainable future rooted in social justice.
-Designed to tackle poverty and empower producers in some of the economically poorest countries in the world, it is the world’s most recognised label for social justice and sustainability.
+Designed to tackle poverty and empower producers in some of the economically poorest countries in the world, it is one of the world’s most recognised labels for social justice and sustainability.

-Similar to B Corp certification, the Fairtrade certification system is rigorous, independent, and in line with best-in-class certification practice.
+Similar to B Corp Certification, the Fairtrade certification system is rigorous, independent, and aligned to high standards.
 That means, products carrying the ‘FAIRTRADE Mark’ have been measured against the Fairtrade Standards, which include a range of economic, environmental and social criteria that must be met by producers and traders to acquire or retain certification.

 Fairtrade is all about empowering people — the farmers and workers who work hard to produce the things we love, and couldn’t live without (in the case of your morning coffee).